davidballester/MyPlatformer/Docs/getting_started.md

 ## Music

 I've decided to use a single track list for the whole game.
 For that purpose, I've used [Seth_Makes_Sounds](https://freesound.org/people/Seth_Makes_Sounds/) songs, and played them in a loop right under the _Game_ scene.

+## HUD

+The HUD is very basic, an icon with a number of points.
+I've created a method to set the points, which effectively just sets the text of the label.
+Then, I added the HUD directly under _Game_, hidden by default.
+When starting the game, it is displayed programmatically.